 Your ATV is equipped with an instrument cluster that senses vehicle speed from the right front wheel.
+In addition to showing vehicle speed, the speedometer needle flashes when a warning condition exists.

 The instrument cluster measures distance in miles as well as hours of operation.
-It also includes a reverse speed limiter function that limits the ATV's speed to approximately 7-9 mph.
-Refer to page 34 for additional information.
+It also includes a reverse speed limiter function that limits the ATV's speed to approximately 7-9 mph (11-14 km/h).
+Refer to page 24 for additional information.